 The groups are run by peer volunteers who have experienced mental health difficulties themselves.
-All three of our peer groups have been planned and developed in a co-productive way, meaning that our peer volunteers have been involved in the whole process.
+All of our peer groups have been planned and developed in a co-productive way, meaning that our peer volunteers have been involved in the whole process.

 Peer support connects and provides a confidential place where people can listen to each other without judgement.
 Through sharing and understanding, we create better wellbeing, increased self-esteem and confidence.